qiuxintao101/cobra/docs/detail.rst

 Sub-folders ``{comparsion_defined_in_metasheet}``
 ------------------------------

-Stores differential anlaysis results that was defined by user in the metasheet.csv.
-Following are files inside the folder:
+Stores differential anlaysis results that was defined by user in the metasheet.
+The following are files that can be found in the folder:

-- ``{comparsion_defined_in_metasheet}.deseq.csv`` - differential peaks list based on the union peaks, log2FoldChange, padj for each peak is in the list.
+- ``{comparsion_defined_in_metasheet}.deseq.csv`` - differential peaks list based on the union peaks.
+In the file, log2FoldChange and padj for the comparisson of each peak can be found.

-- ``{comparsion_defined_in_metasheet}.deseq.with.Nearby.Gene.csv`` - in addition to the differential peak list, the nearby gene is annotate for each peak.
+- ``{comparsion_defined_in_metasheet}.deseq.with.Nearby.Gene.csv`` - in addition to the differential peak list, the nearby gene is annotated for each peak.

-- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.up.bed`` - treatment enriched peaks based on the Padj and log2FoldChange cut off defined in the config.yaml.
+- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.up.bed`` - treatment enriched peaks based on the Padj and log2FoldChange cutoff defined in the config file.

-- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.-{}.down.bed`` - control enriched peaks based on the Padj and log2FoldChange cut off defined in the config.yaml.
+- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.-{}.down.bed`` - control enriched peaks based on the Padj and log2FoldChange cutoff defined in the config file.

-- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.pdf`` - heatmap that showing the differential peaks between the treatment and control group
+- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.pdf`` - heatmap showing the differential peaks between the treatment and control groups.

-- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.up.bed_motif`` - motif enrichedment results for treatment enriched motifs, both know and denovo results are included
+- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.up.bed_motif`` - motif enrichment results for treatment enriched motifs.
+Both known and de novo results are included.

-- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.-down.bed_motif`` - motif enrichedment results for control enriched motifs, both know and denovo results are included
+- ``{comparsion_defined_in_metasheet}.deseq.Padj{}.LG2FC.{}.-down.bed_motif`` - motif enrichment results for control enriched motifs.
+Both known and de novo results are included.

-- ``GSEA`` - GSEA analysis result based on the log2FoldChange for each nearby genes in the differential peak list
+- ``GSEA`` - GSEA analysis result based on the log2FoldChange for each nearby gene in the differential peak list.

-- ``cistrome_toolkit`` - cistrome_toolkit analysis result based on the treatment and control enriched differential peaks
+- ``cistrome_toolkit`` - cistrome_toolkit analysis result based on the treatment and control enriched differential peaks.

-- ``DEseq.normalized.counts.csv`` - DEseq normalized counts for each sample and each peak
+- ``DEseq.normalized.counts.csv`` - DEseq normalized counts for each sample and each peak.

 FOLDER ``logs``
 =============================================

-Stores various log and error files.
+Folder contains log files with errors for each step of the pipeline.

-- ``*.log`` files from bam file sorting and cleaing: Each log file is produced by the corresponding rule and contains debugging information as well as warnings and errors:
+- ``*.log`` A log file is produced for each rule.
+They contain warnings, errors, and debugging information.

   - ``clean_bam`` logs for picard bam clean
   - ``remove_duplicates`` logs for picard remove duplicate
   - ``reorder`` logs for reorder the bam files
-  - ``read_coutns`` for bedtools intersect to get the sample-peak count matrix
+  - ``read_counts`` for bedtools intersect to get the sample-peak count matrix

 .. _workingWithPipeline:

 Running *CoBRA*
 ******************

-General remarks
+General notes
 ==============================

+We present a new pipeline, Containerized workflows for ChIP/ATAC‐seq Experiments (*CoBRA*), that is fast, efficient, portable, customizable and reproducible.
+The workflow builds upon the ongoing effort to make computational research reproducible using Docker containers. *CoBRA* allows users of varying levels of technical skill to quickly process and analyze new data from ChIP-seq and ATAC-seq experiments.
+It is the authors’ hope that *CoBRA* can be a starting point for others to build upon and improve *CoBRA* as a tool and extend its ability to analyze the cistrome.

-*CoBRA* is programmed as a *Snakemake* pipeline. *Snakemake* is a bioinformatics workflow manager that uses workflows that are described via a human readable, Python based language.
-It offers many advantages to the user because each step can easily be modified, parts of the pipeline can be rerun, and workflows can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition or only minimal modifications.
-However, with great flexibility comes a price: the learning curve to work with the pipeline might be a bit higher, especially if you have no *Snakemake* experience.
-For a deeper understanding and troubleshooting errors, some knowledge of *Snakemake* is invaluable.
+The *CoBRA* workflow is implemented into a snakemake workflow management system (Köster and Rahmann 2012).
+Workflows are described via a human-readable, Python-based language.
+It can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
+For ChIP-seq and ATAC-seq experiments, *CoBRA* provides both unsupervised and supervised analyses.

-Simply put, *Snakemake* executes various *rules*.
-Each *rule* can be thought of as a single *recipe* or task such as sorting a file, running an R script, etc. Each rule has, among other features, a name, an input, an output, and the command that is executed.
-You can see in the ``Snakefile`` what these rules are and what they do.
-During the execution, the rule name is displayed, so you know exactly at which step the pipeline is at the given moment.
-Different rules are connected through their input and output files, so that the output of one rule becomes the input for a subsequent rule, thereby creating *dependencies*, which ultimately leads to the directed acyclic graph (*DAG*) that describes the whole workflow.
-You have seen such a graph in Section :ref:`workflow`.
+Further, to make *CoBRA* more easily deployable on any system, it is distributed as a Docker container, which can be used on any machine as long as Docker is installed.
+Docker containers provide a tool for packaging bioinformatics software.
+It encapsulates all of the supporting software and libraries, eliminates the possibility of conflicting dependencies, and facilitates the installation of required software.
+As a result, *CoBRA* is reproducible, portable and easy to deploy.

 .. _timeMemoryRequirements:

-Executing *CoBRA* - Running times and memory requirements
+Running *CoBRA* - Computation time and memory usage

 ===============================================================

-*CoBRA* can be computationally demanding depending on the sample size and the number of peaks.
-In the following, we discuss various issues related to time and memory requirements and we provide some general guidelines that worked well for us.

-.. warning:: We generally advise to run *CoBRA* in a cluster environment.
-For small analysis, a local analysis on your machine might work just fine (see the example analysis in the Git repository), but running time increases substantially due to limited amount of available cores.
+*CoBRA* can be computationaly intensive if ``Bam`` files are not sorted.
+Analyses with a larger sample size and peak number generally take longer.

-Analysis size
+Sample size
 ---------------

 We now provide a *very rough* classification into small, medium and large with respect to the sample size and the number of peaks: